yashksingh/Calculator/README.md

 A very basic calculator created by using Javascript and styling is done via CSS.

 # Usage
-It can be used for basic calculations.
+It can be used for basic calculations like Addition , Subtraction , Multiplication & Division.